 The “he” here is the believer out of fellowship who manifests characteristics like the non-Christian.
 He hates and despises his fellow believer.
 This is a manifestation of an unbeliever.

 Not loving our brother is a specific case of not manifesting divine righteousness.
-Absence of love for fellow Christians is an indication of absence of fellowship with God.
-An important manifestation of fellowship with God is love of fellow Christians.
+The absence of love for fellow Christians is an indication of the absence of fellowship with God.
+An important manifestation of fellowship with God is the love of fellow Christians.